Ts’msyen Revolution Fund

 Book the Author

-Lynda Gray has done many presentations about First Nations 101 as well as many of the specific issues identified in the book such as education, child welfare, youth issues, justice, militarism, engaging the Native community, and social justice.
+Lynda Gray has done many presentations about First Nations 101 as well as many of the specific issues identified in the book such as education, child welfare, youth issues, justice, militarism, engaging the Indigenous community, and social justice.
 You can book Lynda to present at your bookstore, event, conference, work training, school, or popular education initiative.
 Presentations and workshops can be tailored to meet your specific area of interest.

 Lynda Gray founded Adaawx Publishing in 2011 to publish her first book First Nations 101.
 ‘Adaawx’ is a Sm’algyax (language of the Ts'msyen) word that when translated as closely as possible to English means ‘oral history’ or ‘truth telling’, which she felt appropriately represented her goal when writing First Nations 101.